History of Sex in Cinema:

 "Hot Lips" Houlihan

 Mona: The Virgin Nymph (1970)

-The 'porno chic' movie was screened without credits (to avoid legal problems).
+This 'porno chic' movie was screened without cast or production credits (to avoid legal problems).
 It was shot in three days on a budget of about $5,000.
 Remarkably, it played in major US cities (San Francisco and New York) and was not banned or shut down.

 20th Century Fox's film was one of the biggest bombs ever made.
 Originally rated X, it was the cinematic adaptation of Gore Vidal's 1968 notorious story about a man-hating trans-sexual Myron (Rex Reed), then re-named Myra Breckinridge (Raquel Welch) in Hollywood.

 It included the infamous scene of a sham physical exam (and dildo rape!) conducted by star-spangled pattern-wearing Myra on hapless de-pantsed patient and young Hollywood acting student Rusty Godowsky (Roger Herren) - she told her subject as she put on a large strap-on dildo: